 What services do we offer?

-Our Nurse-Patient Advocate will work directly with clients and their therapists or case managers to discuss a client’s needs and explore next steps.
+Our Nurse-Patient Advocate is a contractor of Shalom Austin Jewish Family Service and will work directly with the client and their therapist or case manager to discuss a client’s needs and explore next steps.

 The Nurse Patient Advocate may: